CybersecGM/Conducting-a-Security-Audit/README.md

 This project involved a comprehensive cybersecurity assessment for the fictional company, ***Botium Toys***.
 The primary goal was to analyze their existing security posture, identify vulnerabilities, and recommend actionable steps for improvement, particularly concerning their handling of sensitive data and compliance requirements.

-Security Audit check and summary is in [Controls and compliance checklist - Gilberth Manrique]()
+Security Audit check and summary is in [Controls and compliance checklist - Gilberth Manrique](https://docs.google.com/document/d/1eHHuZnmG7R7snKZpuEQE5EGCfeBS9vE76Wo7exYMtO4/edit?usp=sharing)

 ## Process & Methodology:

-**-Initial Assessment:** Reviewed Botium Toys' risk assessment report and utilized a security controls guide to complete a compliance and controls checklist.
+**-Initial Assessment:** Reviewed [Botium Toys' risk assessment report](https://docs.google.com/document/d/1DIUSNPDelAgPOgVkeCpJQUHUEXjCk3U5gz1rGBMRyqQ/edit?tab=t.0) and utilized a [security controls guide](https://docs.google.com/document/d/1Tq_0eCgcnFa4TZVxts1C1rh7xY_2pf521y0HktnA6vk/edit?usp=sharing) to complete a compliance and controls checklist.
 This helped to clearly identify existing security measures and significant gaps.

 **-AI-Powered Analysis & Verification:** Leveraged an advanced AI tool to independently analyze the provided company documents (scope, risk assessment, control categories) and generate a comparative checklist.
 This cross-verification process was crucial in identifying initial oversights in my manual assessment.
 For example, I initially missed that "the IT department did have a plan to notify E.U. customers of breaches within 72 hours  and that they enforced privacy policies to document and maintain data."
-Using AI for verification enhanced the accuracy of the security judgment, allowing for further investigation and correction of these initial misinterpretations.
+[Using AI for verification enhanced the accuracy of my judgment](https://github.com/user-attachments/assets/c2abe009-1750-4c32-b1ec-685500113c98), allowing for further investigation and correction of these initial misinterpretations.

 **-Stakeholder Reporting:** Developed a concise and professional summary for Botium Toys' stakeholders and upper management.
 This report highlighted the current security standing, areas needing immediate attention, and a clear path forward, including:

- *Creating a Risk Assessment Matrix to weigh vulnerability likelihood against impact severity.*
+ **Creating a Risk Assessment Matrix to weigh vulnerability likelihood against impact severity.*

- *Prioritizing changes to address critical issues first and minimize operational impact.*
+ **Prioritizing changes to address critical issues first and minimize operational impact.*

- *Focusing on achieving and maintaining compliance with industry standards.*
+ **Focusing on achieving and maintaining compliance with industry standards.*

- *Implementing necessary security controls to protect against internal and external threats.*
+ **Implementing necessary security controls to protect against internal and external threats.*

 ## Outcome: